 How do I get started with UAM?

 - Create an account using the invitation code and the approved site in the invitation email.
 If you haven’t received an invitation email, see if you qualify here.

-- Set up your DFP account with a UAM order and line items so DFP can receive UAM bids.
+- Set up your GAM account with a UAM order and line items so GAM can receive UAM bids.
 We have automated this step with a one-click push.

 - Set up your payment information so you can start receiving payments.

 What reporting is available?